1203mueed/YOLO_data_augmentation/README.md

 ***If you run the cropped_images.py, it will randomly select 25% of the images, and it will crop the bounding boxes those area is less than 15% of the total image.
 The difference between small_images.py and cropped_images.py is that cropped_images.py resized the images into 644/644.
 And  small_images.py keeps the original size.

 ***updated_mosaic.py randomly selects four images and combines them.

+***If you want to check your annotations, you can use bounding_box_normalized.py.
+This code will draw the bounding boxes in the image from the annotations